jupyterlab/jupyter-ai/README.md

 See [our official documentation](https://jupyter-ai.readthedocs.io/en/latest/users/index.html) for details on installing and using Jupyter AI.

-### With pip
+### Quick installation via `pip` (recommended)

 If you want to install both the `%%ai` magic and the JupyterLab extension, you can run:

-    $ pip install jupyter-ai
+    $ pip install jupyter-ai[all]

+Then, restart JupyterLab.
+This will install every dependency, which will give you access to all models currently supported by `jupyter-ai`.

 If you are not using JupyterLab and you only want to install the Jupyter AI `%%ai` magic, you can run:

-    $ pip install jupyter-ai-magics
+    $ pip install jupyter-ai-magics[all]

+`jupyter-ai` depends on `jupyter-ai-magics`, so installing `jupyter-ai` automatically installs `jupyter-ai-magics`.

-You may need to install third-party packages, for example, to use some model providers and some file formats with Jupyter AI.
+If you do not run install with the `[all]` option, you may need to install third-party packages to use some model providers and some file formats with Jupyter AI.
 For example, to use OpenAI models, in addition to your current install also run

 ```
 pip install langchain-openai